 A verse from the Ovada Pattimokkha

-We offer free Introduction to Meditation classes every Saturday from 13:00 to 14:00.
-Everyone is welcome, and it’s not always necessary to book a place.
-Just turn up around 12:45 wearing comfortable clothing, and if you wish stay with us afterwards for a cup of coffee and a chat.
-The only thing we ask you to bring is a smile 😊
+We offer our Introduction to Meditation classes every Saturday from 14:00 to 15:00.
+Everyone is welcome, and as with everything else at the temple it’s free of charge.
+It’s not always necessary to book a place, just turn up around 13:45 wearing comfortable clothing, and if you wish stay with us afterwards for a cup of coffee and a chat.
+The only thing we ask you to bring is a smile